Patater/modern-cmake/chapters/intro/installing.md

 [![Conda-forge](https://img.shields.io/conda/vn/conda-forge/cmake.svg)][Conda-Forge]
 [![Anaconda](https://anaconda.org/anaconda/cmake/badges/version.svg?style=flat)][Anaconda]

 Just `pip install cmake` on many systems.
-Add `--user` if you have to.
-ManyLinux1 (old pip or OS) gets CMake 3.13.3.
+Add `--user` if you have to (modern pip does this for you if needed).

 ### CI